Studying for BCNE – Brocade Certified Network Engineer

 Some really useful links:

-• BCNE in a Nutshell guide – It’s also available on their saba/education page.
-But it’s out of date in there.
+• BCNE in a Nutshell guide.
+It's also available on their saba/education page.
+But it's out of date in there.

 • Go through the manuals – but read the material in the newer released manuals.